The Southern Vampire Mysteries: Weres and shapeshifters

 Weres and shapeshifters can assume either human or animal forms, and are collectively referred to as the "two-natured".
 A variety of different types of weres and shapeshifters exist in The Southern Vampire Mysteries, including werefoxes, werepanthers, weretigers, werewolves, etc. Being bitten by a were can transform a person unwillingly at full moons into a man/beast form closer to that of classic legend, but a person must be bitten several times to accumulate growth.
 Shapeshifting conditions manifest in puberty.

 As Sam tells Sookie, shapeshifters can assume the form of any animal, but most often change to the same animal every time, usually a creature they have a special affinity for, and they call themselves by that animal, e.g., werebat or weredog.

 In contrast, weres are only able to shift into one animal (werebats, werelynxes, werepanthers, weretigers, or werewolves).
 Within the two-natured community, the capitalized term "Were" is reserved only for those who can change into wolves.
-The Weres consider themselves superior to all others, but they all cooperate with each other.
-Most of the two-natured beings organize themselves into packs; each pack is led by a packmaster.
+The Weres consider themselves superior to all others, but they all cooperate.
+Most of the two-natured beings organize themselves into packs; a packmaster leads each pack.

 Although vampires announced their existence to the world, the two-natured beings maintained their secrecy to observe the vampires' results.
-In this series mythology, the shifters decide to publicize their existence in the ninth book, Dead and Gone (2009).
+In this series of mythology, the shifters decide to publicize their existence in the ninth book, Dead and Gone (2009).

 Vampire blood

 Demand for vampire blood has been growing on the black market, as the blood is very powerful and addictive.
 The strength of the blood depends on the age of the blood (the time since it has been removed from its owner), the age of the vampire from whom the blood has been removed, and the individual chemistry of the drug user.

-In this universe, the effects of vampire blood in humans are feelings of power, increased strength, acute vision and hearing, increased sexual desire, and enhanced physical appearance.
+In this universe, the effects of vampire blood on humans are feelings of power, increased strength, acute vision and hearing, increased sexual desire, and enhanced physical appearance.
 The results are notoriously unpredictable and vary per person, lasting from weeks to months.
 Some people go mad—even homicidal—when the blood hits their systems.
 Vampires hate drainers and the users of the drained blood.
 A vial of blood can cost from $200 to $400, depending on the age of the vampire and the preference of the seller.